All Episodes

 The Iranians are merely the latest to understand it.

-Thank you, President Clint.
+Thank you, President Clinton.

-I can listen to council, I can listen to advice.
+I can listen to advice.

-That's excerpts from Mark Stein today's Chicago Sun Times policy on Iran nukes.
+That's excerpts from Mark Stein today.

-Seems to be off target.
+Chicago Sun-Times policy on Iran nukes seems to be off target.

 Now let's go to the audio soundbites.

-Fox News Sunday, Chris Wallace.
+Fox News Sunday, Chris Wallace, we're back to Senator Dodd.

-And the question: is it time to leave the U.N.
+And the question, is it time to leave the U.N.
 Security Council given the fact that the Chinese and the Russians are dragging their feet in this Iranian nuclear mess and to get a coalition of the willing to impose tough economic sanctions on Iran?

-We basically outsourced the diplomatic option, if you will.
+We've basically outsourced the diplomatic option, if you will.

 We're on the sidelines here.